Hereditary completeness for systems of exponentials in weighted $L^2$-spaces: Abstract

 \section{Abstract}

-We prove that for a weight $w$, which has at least polynomial decay, there exists a complete and minimal system $\{e^{i\lambda_nt}\}_{n\in \N}$ of exponentials in weighted space $L^2(w)$ on $(-\pi,\pi)$, which is not hereditarily complete.
+We prove that for any weight $w$, which has at most polynomial decay at the endpoints of the interval, there exists a complete and minimal system $\{e^{i\lambda_nt}\}_{n\in \N}$ of exponentials in the weighted space $L^2(w)$ which is not hereditarily complete.